Welcome to your DMA Member information page related to entry to the DMA.

 Why are you requiring that visitors wear masks?

-- In accordance with CDC recommendations and Dallas County regulations, we are requiring all Museum staff and visitors to wear masks or face coverings while visiting the Museum.
+- In accordance with CDC recommendations, we are requiring all Museum staff and visitors to wear masks or face coverings while visiting the Museum.
 If you do not have one, the Museum will provide you with one upon arrival.
 This is one of many measures we are instating to protect the health and safety of our staff and patrons, and we hope for your cooperation.
 In addition, we encourage everyone to continue washing their hands and use sanitizer where soap and water are not available, and to maintain appropriate social distance from other patrons and staff while in the Museum.
 We also ask staff and visitors to remain at home if they are showing any symptoms of COVID-19.

 Will you be providing hand sanitizing stations?
 How many/where?

 - Yes, hand sanitizing stations will be provideYes, hand sanitizing stations will be provided throughout the Museum.
 Visitors will be requested to use hand sanitizer upon entry to the Museum and before and after touching frequently touched surfaces (for example, elevators, door handles, and railings).